 Home base for Welk's music publishing empire was Santa Monica, CA. Additionally, the company maintained a promotion office in Hollywood to be closer to the action.
 But, as the company grew, it became more and more apparent that a New York outpost was needed to promote the ever expanding catalog and provide more opportunities for a growing roster of exclusive songwriters.
 Welk's first New York City office was opened in the world famous Brill Building, then epicenter of east coast rock 'n' roll.

 With the acquisition of music publishing legend Bill Hall's publishing company, Welk made a major commitment to country music.
-Bill stayed on to run the Welk's Nashville division as did the amazingly prolific group of writers who had been the corner stone of Hall's success in Nashville ...
-Bill Rice, Jerry Foster, Dickey Lee and Bob McDill, who, during his unprecedented career, produced at least one number 1 hit song (and many times more) for 25 years in a row!
+Bill stayed on to run Welk's Nashville division as did the amazingly prolific group of writers who had been the corner stone of Hall's success in Nashville ...
+Bill Rice, Jerry Foster, Dickey Lee and Bob McDill, who produced an unparalleled 31 number 1 country hits during his 3 decade career!

 William G. (Bill) Hall achieved success as a music producer, promoter and publisher.
 He began his music career in Beaumont, TX, opening a recording studio and working as a booking agent for such artists as George Jones and Benny Barnes, eventually becoming Jones' manager.
 Hall also had hits with J.P.
 Richardson's "Chantilly Lace" in 1958 and Johnny Preston's "Running Bear" in 1960.
 Later, he joined with Sun Records engineer Jack Clement, to form the Gulf Coast Recording Company, working with artists such as Jerry LaCroix, Johnny Allen, Edgar and Johnny Winter, Roger Miller, Bob McDill and Tex Ritter.
 The two later formed one of the most successful country music publishing companies in Nashville, Hall-Clement (BMI) / Jack and Bill (ASCAP) which they eventually sold to Lawrence Welk.
 Known affectionately as the "Colonel," Bill was one of the last great 'characters' on Music Row.
 He passed away in 1983.